Yu-Zhewen/Tiny_YOLO_v3_ZYNQ/README.md

 ## Feed different images

-Unfortunately, the current system works as bare-metal without an OS.
-Therefore, if you wish to feed different images into the network, you have to do it at compile-time by converting it a header file.
+Unfortunately, the current system works as bare-metal without an OS and the system does not include a camera interface.
+Therefore, if you wish to feed different images into the network, you have to do it at compile-time by converting it to a header file.

 - Load an image and convert it to an array of 3\*416\*416 by tools/image_load
 - Quantise the image by tools/head_short